-$$\operatorname{argmax}{w} P(\rho|y). \tag{7}$$
+$$\underset{w}{\operatorname{argmax}} P(\rho|y). \tag{7}$$

 We will assume that the observations are in the form of a high dynamic range reflectance map (i.e., a full characterization of the reflectance radiance of a homogeneous BRDF for a fixed lighting condition).
-In the remainder of this paper, we will assume that the reflectance map is provided in the form of a visualization of a sphere under the target illumination.
+In the remainder of this paper, we will assume that the reflectance map is provided in the form of a visualization of a sphere under the target illumination (refer to Figure 4, first column of examples of measured reflectance maps).

 Using Bayes' theorem, we can formulate the maximum a-posteriori (MAP) estimation of w as: